aghezelbash/MQ2-Sensor-Arduino-/README.md

       5)printData(float data)  ------> this function is used for printing data it $%$ if your compiler is not arduino change as u want

       6)readADC(int pin)   ------> this function is used for reading adc values $%$ if your compiler is not arduino change as u want

+      7)thrNvalue(int threshold) -------> just use adc value as threshold